 An ideal time to visit Italy is anytime you’re able to visit – but winter in Italy is often overlooked!
 Winter can bring a lot of travel challenges, so I always suggest getting travel insurance that includes bad weather.
 However, a fresh coat of snow can make a beautiful destination even more stunning.
-There are so many reasons to visit Italy in the winter – from fewer crowds at the Colosseum to festive holiday markets to skiing vacations in the mountain – I’ve worked with fellow travel bloggers to bring you some of the best things to do in Italy in winter!
+There are so many reasons to visit Italy in the winter – from fewer crowds at the Colosseum to beautiful snow in Italy to festive holiday markets to skiing vacations in the mountain – I’ve worked with fellow travel bloggers to bring you some of the best things to do in Italy in winter!

 This post contains affiliate links.
 This means if you purchase something, I may make a small commission at no cost to you.
 This helps me keep the site running.

 Don’t have time to read the whole thing?
 Pin it for later!